 On the other hand we have the Chicco Mini Bravo Plus which comes in 3 colors: Graphite, Eucalyptus and Storm.
 Check them below.

 Notice that some of the color versions may not be always available.
 If you want to check which colors of Chicco Mini Bravo are currently for sale click here, if you’re curious which color versions of Chicco Mini Bravo Plus are available click here.

 Keep in mind

-Both models are designed for city use and rather flat, even terrain.
-They work worse on bumps and cracks.
+Both models are designed for city use and rather flat or slightly uneven terrain.
+They work worse on bigger bumps and cracks.

 The main seat is suitable only for kids who can sit straight unassisted (about 6 months old).
 Additionally, Chicco Mini Bravo Plus can be used from birth, but only if you add an infant car seat.

 3 Reasons Why You Will Love Chicco Mini Bravo and Chicco Mini Bravo Plus

 1. Both strollers cost less than $200 so are great option for parents on a small budget.

 2. Good-quality, durability and sturdiness – these are the main advantages of both model.